 Sea moss is a spiny sea vegetable that deserves a place in your diet.
 It is a type of red algae known as Irish moss.
-In, we will discuss the amazing benefits of sea moss.
+In this article, we will discuss the amazing benefits of sea moss.

 Health Benefits of Sea Moss